Citizens

 If the conditions for granting temporary protection are met, a temporary protection certificate is issued.
 This certificate allows its holder to remain on Luxembourg territory, but does not confer a right of residence in accordance with the legislation on the entry and residence of foreigners.

-Temporary protection is granted in a first phase for an initial period of one year from the date of activation of the mechanism at European level, i.e. until 4 March 2023.
-The expiry date of the initial term is indicated on the temporary protection certificate.
+Temporary protection, which is granted in a first phase for an initial period of one year from the date of activation of the mechanism at European level, i.e. until 4 March 2023, has been extended until 4 March 2024.

 Beneficiaries of temporary protection are exempted from applying for a temporary work permit and can therefore freely access the Luxembourg labour market without the need for a specific permit, for as long as their temporary protection certificate is valid.
 The persons concerned can also register as job seekers with the National Employment Agency (Agence pour le développement de l'emploi - ADEM).